Tigran Petrosian: Later career

 Along with a number of other Soviet chess champions, he signed a petition condemning the actions of the defector Viktor Korchnoi in 1976.
 It was the continuation of a bitter feud between the two, dating back at least to their 1974 Candidates semifinal match in which Petrosian withdrew after five games while trailing 1½–3½ (+1−3=1).
 His match with Korchnoi in 1977 saw the two former colleagues refuse to shake hands or speak to each other.
 They even demanded separate eating and toilet facilities.
 Petrosian lost the match, and was fired from his position as editor of Russia's largest chess magazine, 64.
 His detractors condemned his reluctance to attack, with some attributing this to a lack of courage.
 At this point Botvinnik spoke on his behalf, stating that Petrosian only attacked when he felt secure, and his greatest strength was in defence.

 Some of his late successes included victories at Lone Pine 1976 and in the 1979 Paul Keres Memorial tournament in Tallinn (12/16 without a loss, ahead of Tal, Bronstein, and others).
-He shared first place (with Portisch and Robert Hübner) in the Rio de Janeiro Interzonal the same year, and won second place in Tilburg in 1981, half a point behind the winner Alexander Beliavsky.
+He shared first place (with Lajos Portisch and Robert Hübner) in the Rio de Janeiro Interzonal the same year, and won second place in Tilburg in 1981, half a point behind the winner Alexander Beliavsky.
 It was here that he played his last famous victory, a miraculous escape against the young Garry Kasparov.

-Personal life and death
+Personal life

 Petrosian lived in Moscow from 1949.
 In the 1960s and 1970s, he lived at 59 Pyatnitskaya Street.
 When asked by Anthony Saidy whether he is Russian, Petrosian replied: "Abroad, they call us all Russians.
 I am a Soviet Armenian."

-In 1952, Petrosian married Rona Yakovlevna (née Avinezer, 1923–2005), a Russian Jew born in Kyiv, Ukraine.
+In 1952, Petrosian married Rona Yakovlevna (née Avinezer, 1923–2005), a Russian Jew born in Kiev, Ukraine.
 A graduate of the Moscow Institute of Foreign Languages, she was an English teacher and interpreter.
 She is buried at the Jewish section of the Vostryakovsky cemetery in Moscow.
 They had two sons: Vartan and Mikhail.
 The latter was Rona's son from the first marriage.

 His hobbies included football, backgammon, cross-country skiing, table tennis, and gardening.

 Petrosian died in Moscow of stomach cancer on 13 August 1984, and is buried in the Moscow Armenian Cemetery.

 Deafness

 Petrosian was partially deaf and wore a hearing aid during his matches, which sometimes led to strange situations.
 On one occasion he offered a draw to Svetozar Gligorić, which Gligorić initially refused in surprise, but then changed his mind in a few seconds and re-offered the draw.
 Petrosian did not even respond to the offer, later winning the game.
 It was later found that he switched off his hearing aid, and did not hear when Gligorić re-offered the draw.
 In 1971, he played a Candidates match against Robert Hübner in a noisy area in Seville, which did not disturb him but frustrated Hübner so much that he withdrew from the match.
+Despite his poor hearing, he was a great lover of classical music and enjoyed attending concerts.